ReAct Prompting — Build a Reasoning + Action Agent

 One thought-action-observation cycle and done.
 The real power emerges with multi-step queries that chain tools together:

 Watch the trace carefully.
 The agent first looks up the speed of light, extracts the number from the observation, then asks the calculator to multiply.
 Two separate tool calls, each informed by the previous result.
-This is what I find most elegant about ReAct — the model does what you'd do manually.
-Look something up, then compute with it.
+The model does what you'd do manually — look something up, then compute with it.

 Handling Errors and Edge Cases

 Production agents break in predictable ways.
-I've seen three failure modes more than any others: the model invents a tool name, the tool throws an error, or the model loops on the same action.
+The three most common failure modes: the model invents a tool name, the tool throws an error, or the model loops on the same action.
 Our agent already handles the first two — let's verify:

 The agent tried a nonexistent tool, got an error listing the available options, and either retried with a valid tool or gave up gracefully.
 The error message itself becomes an observation the model can reason about.